We are a network of leaders committed to building an equitable future.

 rosa inés méndez

-As senior manager of innovation at StriveTogether, Rosa develops and trains leaders in communities.
+As Director of the Training Hub at StriveTogether, Rosa develops and trains leaders in communities.

 Rosa Inés Méndez is a first-generation Black Dominican American born and raised in Chicago.
 She attended the University of Illinois at Chicago, earning a bachelor’s of psychology with a minor in Spanish.
 She received her master’s degree in mental health counseling from Roosevelt University in 2004.